 Jeeps bult for the GI Joe, Ultimate Soldier, and Soldiers of the World series of 12-inch action figures are reviewed in some detail on our 1:6 Scale Military Jeep Toys page.

-A Johnny West Camping Set (100K JPEG) dating from the early 1970's, includes a similar Jeep with wider tires.
+A Johnny West Camping Set dating from the early 1970's, includes a similar Jeep with wider tires.

 In 1967 Marx capitalized on the success of the Rat Patrol television show with a set of smaller (7.5 inch) action figures with a Jeep and accessories.
 Again the Jeep (even as represented on the box, 100K JPEG) was a CJ-5, although Rat Patrol was set in North Africa during World War II.

-This model based on the Willys-Overland CJ-3A was from the Spanish toy company Madel.
-Their Madelman series was a huge range of action figures (80K JPEG) with accessories, originally sold in the 1970's.
+This Safari Jeep based on the Willys-Overland CJ-3A was from the Spanish toy company Madel.
+Their "Madelman" series was a huge range of action figures (80K JPEG) with accessories, originally sold in the 1970's.
 Some of the range was reintroduced in 1999 by Ideas de Juguete ("Ideas of Toy"), a firm dedicated to reissuing classic toys of the past.

 The 1/11-scale Jeep was sold by Madelman in two versions, Safari and military.
 The re-release includes the "classic military" and a new Normandy Invasion edition (40K JPEG).
 Price is 23 Euros.
 The opening hood reveals a flathead engine; tires are rubber, and the tailgate and windshield are folding.
 The first models had plastic seats, which were changed to fabric in 1980.
 The Bantam trailer was first issued for the Safari set, and then was also made available in olive drab and green fabric top for the military Jeep.

-See a Madelman Jeep Contest and a Willys Fire Engine Modeled With Madelman.
+See details on a Madelman Jeep Contest and a Willys Fire Engine Modeled With Madelman on CJ3B.info.